wiwi1999/danube-pontoon-map/README.md

 Possible contributions include:

-* corrected location information,
+* corrected location information
-* new or updated photos,
+* new or updated photos
-* missing locations,
+* missing locations
-* changed access conditions,
-* updated information about shade, lawn condition, food options, or first aid,
+* updated information about shade, lawn condition, food options, or first aid
-* general comments or improvements.
+* general comments or improvements

 ## Data Sources

-This project is based on the dataset **“Donauinsel Freizeiteinrichtungen Standorte Wien”**, published by the **City of Vienna / Stadt Wien** on the Austrian Open Government Data portal **data.gv.at** and licensed under **Creative Commons Attribution 4.0 International — CC BY 4.0**.
+This project is based on the dataset **“Donauinsel Freizeiteinrichtungen Standorte Wien”**, published by the **City of Vienna** on the Austrian Open Government Data portal **data.gv.at** and licensed under **Creative Commons Attribution 4.0 International — CC BY 4.0**.

 The original dataset was enriched with field-collected observations and additional analysis results.

-For the network analysis, **GIP.at** data was used to calculate approximate network-based distances to nearby infrastructure such as first aid stations, restaurants, bistros, paths, and access routes.
+For the network analysis, **GIP.at** data was used to calculate approximate network-based distances to nearby infrastructure such as first aid stations, and restaurants/bistros.
 GIP.at data is provided by **ÖVDAT** and is also licensed under **Creative Commons Attribution 4.0 International — CC BY 4.0**.

 ## Data Collection and Network Analysis

 The final dataset combines:

-* official open data from the City of Vienna,
+* official open data from the City of Vienna
-* field-collected observations,
+* field-collected observations
-* manually added photos,
+* manually added photos
-* network analysis based on GIP.at / ÖVDAT data.
+* network analysis based on ÖVDAT data

-Field observations include information about:
+Field observations were collected on the following dates: `06.,09.,13.
+June 2026`.
+They include information about:

-* shade availability,
+* shade availability
-* lawn or ground condition,
+* lawn or ground condition
-* estimated chill or resting area,
+* estimated chill or resting area
-* nudism area information,
+* nudism area information
-* photos.
+* pictures

 Network analysis was used to calculate approximate distances to nearby infrastructure such as first aid stations and restaurants or bistros.
 These distances should be used for orientation only.

-Field observations collected: `06.,09.,13.
-June 2026`

 ## Dataset Attributes